rootCircle/Zoom-AutoRecorder/README.md

         pip3 install ttkthemes
         ```

-5. [Zoom Meeting](https://zoom.us/) App Installed with disabled setting for camera on at autojoin and enabled for computer audio on autojoin.
+5. [Zoom Meeting](https://zoom.us/) App Installed with disabled setting for camera on at autojoin and enabled setting for autojoin computer audio on joining meeting.

 ### Notes
 - Recording is supported right now only in Linux and Windows